brookescarlett/mod5-design-materials/readme.md

 4. Intro to Color Theory

 ### How they work:
-* The labs will offer you some best practices and online tools that will help you implement the principles into your projects.
+* We'll start with an exploration of all of the topics above.
+In addition, the labs will offer you some best practices; rules you can follow as you think through the design of your app.
+Then, we'll provide you with some online tools that you can utilize as you start thinking about implementation, as well as resources to read/watch if you want to take a deeper dive into any of the topics.
-* Throughout the readmes, there will be videos and extra resources that you can dig into and learn more about the topics covered.
+* This material is designed to _help_ you think about design in ways you may not have previously.
+The aim is to show you how you can use design thinking, research, color and type to _enhance_ the work that you're already doing.

 ### Extra Resources:
 * [Awwwards](https://www.awwwards.com/)